tushartushar/smells/README.md

 [smell-id]XX (must be unique) [smell-category]category-id such as DESIGN [smell-name]smell name
-[smell-description]description of the smell (one line; could be multiple statements) [smell-aka]also known as (one line; a smell may have multiple [smell-aka] statements) [smell-ref]main reference in which it was defined [smell-tool]id of the tool that supports detection of this smell; one smell definition may have multiple [smell-tool] statements
+[smell-description]description of the smell (one line; could be multiple statements.
+Use '\n' for creating new paragraph) [smell-example]example of the smell (one line.
+Use '\n' for introducing line break) [smell-aka]also known as (one line; a smell may have multiple [smell-aka] statements) [smell-ref]main reference in which it was defined [smell-tool]id of the tool that supports detection of this smell; one smell definition may have multiple [smell-tool] statements